 The Festival Board has formed a partnership with other local organisations to create a Lockdown Archive using community contributions.
 We would love to see how you have handled day to day life?
 What are the things that have made you smile?
 How has home schooling been going?
 What has been useful to help you deal with separation from family and friends.

-Or you can engage with the professional artists we have commissioned to help create and curate our Lockdown archive.
+The partnership commissioned two local artists to help create and curate our Lockdown archive.

 Introducing the Lockdown Archive artists